 Continue recent efforts to reactivate or create a new Jefferson Heights Neighborhood Association.
-Complete a small community project identified by local residents to facilitate creation/reactivation of a neighborhood association.
-For example some neighborhood residents have suggested connecting adolescent youth with seniors who would compensate them to complete light landscaping work.
+Complete a small community project identified by residents to facilitate creation/reactivation of a neighborhood association.
+For example, some neighborhood residents have suggested connecting adolescent youth with seniors who would compensate them to complete light landscaping work.
 Advocate for and support street improvement projects that improve walking and bicycling connections.
-Support pedestrian-oriented revitalization of mixed-use nodes at the intersections of Houston Street and Commerce Street with New Braunfels Avenue, Gevers Street, Walters Street, Mel Waiters Way, and Onslow Street.
-Support small scale infill housing and housing rehabilitation proposals, including rezoning requests and affordable housing.
+Support pedestrian-oriented revitalization of mixed-use nodes at the intersections of Houston Street and Commerce Street with New Braunfels Avenue, Gevers Street, Walters Street, Mel Waiters Way, and Onslow.
+Support small-scale infill housing and housing rehabilitation proposals, including rezoning requests and affordable housing.
 Advocate for pedestrian-oriented design when developers propose new residential and commercial construction.

-Neighborhood Profile and Priorities: Coliseum/Willow Park Neighborhood Association, Exhibit 7
+Neighborhood Profile and Priorities: Coliseum/Willow Park

-Special Thanks to every Coliseum/Willow Park Area resident and stakeholder who spent time and energy speaking with Planning Department staff throughout the Eastside Community Area planning process and to the numerous area residents and stakeholders who contributed to this document by meeting with the Planning Department.
+Special thanks to every Coliseum/Willow Park Area resident and stakeholder who spent time and energy speaking with Planning Department staff throughout the Eastside Community Area planning process and to the residents and stakeholders who contributed to this document by meeting with the Planning Department.

-Coliseum/Willow Park developed later than other Eastside Community Area neighborhoods, and unlike the others was not part of the original 36 square mile City of San Antonio boundary.
+Coliseum/Willow Park developed later than other neighborhoods in the Eastside Community Area and is not part of the City's original 36-square mile area.
 The neighborhood is home to Dafoste Park, a new trailhead to Salado Greek Greenway, Carver Library, and Second Baptist Church.

 The neighborhood is arranged in what would be a walkable grid pattern of blocks, however there are few sidewalks north of Aransas Avenue.
 In this area, development patterns are relatively uniform.
 There are one-story single-family homes, with consistent front setbacks, and few vacant lots.
 There are unimproved alleys in most blocks.
 South of Aransas Avenue, there is more variation, with single-family, small multi-family, and vacant properties.
 Many of the vacant properties appear to be owned and used by the adjacent owners as side yards.
-This area was developed over a longer period of time, with both newer and older homes dating to the 1920s.
+This area was developed over a longer period, with both newer homes and older homes dating to the 1920s.